nablarch/nablarch-document/en/application_framework/application_framework/batch/jsr352/feature_details/run_batch_application.rst

-Launching the JSR352 Batch Application
+Launching the Jakarta Batch Application
 ==================================================
 .. contents:: Table of contents
   :depth: 3